kenny101/ece140a-final-project/README.md

 The main feature of this website is to be able to view and comment on other student's ideas for ECE140a.
 This is not a real product, rather is used for learning full-stack engineering using [FastAPI](https://fastapi.tiangolo.com/) and MySQL database to implement a RESTful API as well as auth using [JWT (JSON Web Tokens)](https://jwt.io/).
 You can learn more about what makes an API RESTful [here.](https://www.youtube.com/watch?v=lsMQRaeKNDk)

 ### Features Implemented:
-- [x] Auth: Login, account creation, deletion, update user information
+- [x] Auth flows: Login, account creation, deletion, update user information
 - [x] Session Expiry - Auto Logout using JSON Web Tokens
 - [x] Redirecting invalid pages (401/404 pages)
 - [x] Edit/delete Comment in Leaderboard Commenting System